 Similar to the application above, Kind is used for creating, deploying clusters on the fly for running automated tests, and then destroying the cluster when done.
 It not only saves the cost of nodes but is also time efficient.

-At Adaptive, we leverage Kind for access management.
+At Adaptive, we leverage Kind for privileged access management.

 Adaptive provides privileged access management to fast-moving teams within organizations.
 Organizations that have relied on bastion hosts to gate access to their infrastructure can use Adaptive to scale their access management requirements.